 Texture in soup matters.
-Especially in a soup like this.
+Especially in a creamy soup like this.
 You don't want chunky, it will end up feeling like a marinara sauce in your mouth.
 Tomato soup should not feel like you need to chew it with spaghetti.

 Also though, this isn't a broth soup, so you don't want it too thin, either.
 Pureeing the everything at the end before adding the cream gives you the perfect texture - thick, but smooth.